PrincessRTFM/WoLua/docs/player.md

   Whether the current character _has_ a mouseover target, be it field or UI.
 This will be `nil` if you aren't logged in, but is _otherwise_ equivalent to `.MouseOverTarget.Exists`.

 - `MapZone`, readonly number|nil (unsigned integer)\
-  The user's current map zone, used to separate worldspaces.
+  The the current character's current map zone, used to separate worldspaces.
 Will be zero if the current zone is indeterminate.
+If you aren't logged in, this will be `nil`.

 - `InCombat`, readonly boolean|nil\
   Whether or not the user is currently considered to be in combat by the game.